MintonGroup/swiftest/docs/user-guide/basic-simulation/index.rst

 Initial Simulation Setup
 ===========================

-Create a Swiftest Simulation object.
+Create a Swiftest :class:`Simulation <swiftest.Simulation>` object.
 Outputs are stored in the ``./simdata`` directory by default. ::

    sim = swiftest.Simulation()

 Now that we have a simulation object set up (with default parameters), we can add bodies to the simulation.
 The biggest body in the simulation is taken as the central body.
+Swiftest sets a Simulation object up with a set of default parameters, including a default unit system of AU, y, and solar masses.

 Solar System Bodies
 =========================